-- 52. Oyster references and incorporates by reference paragraphs 1 through 51 of this Complaint. - 53.
-On information and belief, Defendants make, use, offer for sale and/or sell in the United States Accused Instrumentalities that infringe various claims of the '592 Patent, and continues to do so.
+54. Oyster references and incorporates by reference paragraphs 1 through 51 of this Complaint.

+55. On information and belief, Defendants make, use, offer for sale and/or sell in the United States Accused Instrumentalities that infringe various claims of the '592 Patent, and continues to do so.

 On information and belief, the Accused Instrumentalities comprise a card for transmitting data over at least one optical fiber.
-The exemplary 40G Shelf "is the first solution to offer 40G metro, regional, long-haul, and ultra long-haul DWDM transmission in one platform."
-It was designed to provide 40G service "over legacy fiber networks."
-Ciena's product literature refers to this exemplary product as a "card," as depicted previously.
-The Ericsson product white paper http://ciena.com/files/40G Shelf Opt trans .pdf at p.
-7.
+The exemplary 40G Shelf "is the first solution to offer 40G metro, regional, long-haul, and ultra long-haul DWDM transmission in one platform."42 It was designed to provide 40G service "over legacy fiber networks."43 Ciena's product literature refers to this exemplary product as a "card," as depicted previously.44 The Ericsson product white paper on the "Marconi MHL 3000 Optical DWDM solution" lists various tributary cards, including those for 40G transmission.45